deck1984-alt/adhdfocus-lab/README.md

 ## How to use

-1. Open the website.
+1. Open `index.html`.
-2. Paste a puzzle string or scan a QR code.
+2. Paste a puzzle string or a JSON array.
-3. Click Start Challenge.
+3. Use the image import page for puzzle digitization when needed.
+4. Start the challenge.
-4. Solve the puzzle in the browser.
+5. Solve the puzzle in the browser.

 ## About me